- What is a Depreciation?

 Factors Affecting the Amount of Depreciation

-Estimated Net Residual Value:- Net Residual value (also known as scrap value or salvage value for accounting purpose) is the estimated net realisable value (or sale value) of the asset at the end of its useful life.
+Net Residual value (also known as scrap value or salvage value for accounting purposes) is the estimated net realizable value (or sale value) of the asset at the end of its useful life.
 The net residual value is calculated after deducting the expenses necessary for the disposal of the asset.

 For example, a machine is purchased for Rs.
 50,000 and is predicted to possess a useful lifetime of 10 years.
 At the end of the 10th year, it is expected to have a sale value of Rs.
 6,000 but expenses associated with its disposal are estimated at Rs.
 1,000.
 Then its net residual value shall be Rs.
 5,000 (i.e. Rs.
 6,000 – Rs.
 1,000).